yaakydd/DriveGreen/README.md

 Business Case and Requirements:
 1. To predict carbon dioxide emissions using static vehicle features such as fuel type, engine size and number of cylinders.
 2. To compare and evaluate the performance of six key models: Linear Regression, Random Forest, K-Nearest Neighbors,Support Vector Machine, Gradient Boosting and XGBoost
-3. TO save and use the best model after evaluation to predict the emissions
+3. To save and use the best model after evaluation to predict the CO2 emissions